-As well as being committed to the UN Global Compact, we also conduct our business in line with the Universal Declaration on Human Rights; the OECD Guidelines for Multinational Enterprises; the International Labour Organisation's (ILO's) Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy; and the ILO Core Conventions on Labour Standards.
+As well as being committed to the UN Global Compact, we also conduct our business in line with the Universal Declaration on Human Rights and UN Guiding Principles on Business and human rights; the OECD Guidelines for Multinational Enterprises; the International Labour Organisation's (ILO's) Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy; and the ILO Core Conventions on Labour Standards.

 Our human rights principles

 Our human rights principles, developed on the basis of international agreements, set out the minimum standards of conduct that we expect our businesses and their suppliers to follow.
 We ask that each business incorporates these standards into its own local policies and practices.
 Our principles cover: